Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 The way these are organised is called organisation set up.

-The organization setup can vary depending on the size, nature, and industry of the company.
+The organisation setup can vary depending on the size, nature, and industry of the company.
 Startup and SME organisations must not overlook this aspect of the business.
 Because it helps in better communication and enhances productivity.
 Especially when a small business scales up, a robust organisation structure makes a huge difference.

 Grades